Cornwall Hospital: Geriatric care

 Care of geriatric patients, and paupers, in Auckland was provided from the late 19th century at Green Lane in the Costley Home for the Aged Poor.
 In the 1920s the buildings were expanded and the complex known as the Auckland Infirmary.
 After the war Cornwall Hospital became the geriatric hospital for the whole of Auckland.
 In 1965 the first geriatric day ward in New Zealand was opened in a modified ward attached to the main hospital complex; it provided assessment and rehabilitation including physiotherapy, occupational therapy, speech therapy and social contact.
 In 1975 when Cornwall Hospital closed five geriatric units were attached to each of the major Auckland hospitals.
 An unpublished personal account of the practice of geriatrics at Cornwall was written by Dr Newman, one of the Medical Superintendents.

 Maternity care

 During the 1940s there were moves to establish an obstetrical and gynaecological hospital in Auckland, that could also serve as a post-graduate teaching hospital; notable doctors such as Doris Gordon, John Stallworthy, Robert Macintosh and Douglas Robb were instrumental in getting this move off the ground.
 In 1945 Cornwall Hospital was chosen as the site of an obstetrical unit until a new unit could be built.
 The first baby was born there on 9 June 1946 in the Obstetrical and Gynaecological Hospital, renamed National Women's Hospital in 1955.
 By 1963 it was reported in the newspapers that 50,000 births had taken place at Cornwall.
-In 1964 maternity care was transferred to the new National Women's Hospital, adjacent to Green Lane Hospital.
+In 1964 maternity and gynaecological care was transferred to the new National Women's Hospital building, adjacent to Green Lane Hospital.